Device-Type enablement

 Serial over USB

-Connect the USB cable to the LAA USB port 2.
+Connect the USB cable to LAA USB port 2.

 ser2net configuration